F0903/Soundclouder/README.md

 Currently, the library is very primitive.

-It also includes a convenient test client that can be used standalone to download tracks and playlists from SoundCloud.
+It also includes a convenient test console app, that can be used standalone to download tracks and playlists from SoundCloud.

 ### Examples